 SOFTBANK's investment strategy is anything but soft.
 Under the leadership of founder, chairman, and CEO Masayoshi Son (sometimes referred to as the Bill Gates of Japan), the company makes investments in a variety of ventures.
-Its portfolio holdings span mobile and fixed-line telecommunications, Internet commerce and content, technology services, marketing, broadband infrastructure, and more.
+Its portfolio holdings extend from mobile and fixed-line telecommunications to Internet commerce and content, technology services, marketing, broadband infrastructure, and more.
 The company also provides venture capital to technology-related concerns in Asia, Europe, and the US.
-Interests in SOFTBANK MOBILE, SOFTBANK TELECOM, and Yahoo Japan, along with a minority stake in Yahoo!, comprise the bedrock of SOFTBANK's holdings.
-The firm has stakes in more than 60 companies in all.
+Holdings include interests in SOFTBANK Mobile, SOFTBANK Telecom, SOFTBANK Commerce & Service Corp., and Yahoo Japan, along with a minority stake in Yahoo!.
+Altogether, the firm has stakes in 60-plus companies.

 Mergers & Acquisitions